EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 # Data Ingest

-The _Edinburgh International Data Facility_ (EIDF) can host your data for the lifetime of the EIDF service.
+The _Edinburgh International Data Facility_ (EIDF) can host your **Analytics-Ready Data** (ARD) for the lifetime of the EIDF service.
+ARD is data that is ready, i.e. has been cleaned, is in a suitable format, etc., for your end users to use out of the box.
 This documentation describes the data ingestion process.

 ## Overview

-The EIDF provides two complementary services: **Archive** and **Analytics-Ready Data** (ARD).
-The ARD hosted by the EIDF are available to EIDF Data Science Cloud users.
-ARD are indexed and searchable on the EIDF Data Catalogue.
+The ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue which makes it available to your community and other interested parties world wide.
+The ARD  is also available to EIDF Data Science Cloud users.

-In the following, a dataset is a collection of data resources (or files), together with a description and other information (what is known as metadata).
+In the following, a dataset is a collection of data resources (e.g. files), together with a description and other information about the data (i.e. metadata).

 To set up automated ingestion: